pankod/canvas2video/README.md

 ## Usage

-The module exports two different functions `renderer` and `encoder`.
+`renderer` expects a `makeScene` function where you create your canvas animation by using [fabric](https://github.com/fabricjs/fabric.js) and

-Define canvas properties and create stream with makeScene function by using fabric and gsap animation library methods.
-You get a stream as a return value which then you'll use in the `encoder` function to get video output.
+[gsap](https://github.com/greensock/GSAP) methods.
+It returns a *stream of frames* to be consumed by the `encoder` in the next step.

-You can also set a background video in `encoder` function which will be applied to video with a beautiful filter.
+Below is a basic example of a one-second rotation animation of "Hello World" text.
+After rendering the animation and encoding the video, the output will be saved to `output/hello-world.mp4`.

 ```js
 import { renderer, encoder } from "@pankod/canvas2video";